exfil0/browsec/README.md

 ### Step 2: Configure and Prepare the Client-Side HTML

 1.  **Create an HTML Directory:**
     Create a directory for your client-side assets, e.g., `covert-siphon-client`.
+This directory will eventually be served by your web server (e.g., Nginx).

 2.  **Create `index.html`:**
     Create a file named `index.html` within `covert-siphon-client` and paste the Client-Side code below.

 3.  **Download and Place `pako.min.js`:**
     Download the minified Pako.js library (`pako.min.js`) from its official GitHub releases ([https://github.com/nodeca/pako/releases](https://github.com/nodeca/pako/releases)).
     Create a `js` sub-directory inside `covert-siphon-client` (e.g., `covert-siphon-client/js`) and place `pako.min.js` there.
-The HTML code expects it at `/js/pako.min.js` relative to `index.html`.
+The HTML code expects it to be served at `/js/pako.min.js` relative to `index.html`.

 4.  **Update Configuration in `index.html`:**
     Open `index.html` and carefully update the `BASE_SERVER_URL` constant within the `<script>` tag to point to your **HTTPS domain** (e.g., `https://your-covert-server.com`).
-    Also update the `link rel="preconnect"` and `link rel="dns-prefetch"` tags accordingly, removing any port numbers if your reverse proxy handles the standard HTTPS port (`443`).
+    Also update the `link rel="preconnect"` and `link rel="dns-prefetch"` tags accordingly, ensuring they use `https://` and no port numbers if your reverse proxy handles the standard HTTPS port (`443`).

     ```html
     <!DOCTYPE html>